 In either direction this tour gives yet another perspective of the grand views of the Main Divide and out over the Mackenzie Basin with its turquoise Lakes Tekapo and Pukaki.
 Camp Stream Gorge provides scenic skiing beside interesting ice formations in the frozen stream, while topping Pyramid Peak (1666m) expands our horizons in all directions.
 Multiple descent options, including the south ridge down to an old musterers' hut.
 5 hours return.

 Camp Stream Traverse

 Up to saddle behind hut, down into Camp Stream valley and up a peak, 1666m, on the eastern side for grand views into the next valley and a different perspective of the Main Divide.
-This ski tour can be extended into the next valley (subject to safe snow conditions).
-3 hours return.
+This ski tour can be extended into the next valley or up Peak 1972.
+3 hours return

 Camp Stream - Stag Saddle